dendrograms/astrodendro/docs/algorithm.rst

-In addition to the minimum height of a structure, it is also possible to specify the minimum number of pixels that a structure should contain in order to remain an independent structure (``min_npix``), and in future, it will be possible to specify arbitrary criteria, such as the proximity to a given point or set of coordinates.
+In addition to the minimum height of a structure, it is also possible to specify the minimum number of pixels that a structure should contain in order to remain an independent structure (``min_npix``), and in the future, it will be possible to specify arbitrary criteria, such as the proximity to a given point or set of coordinates.